Application of quantum Darwinism to a structured environment: Accessible information and quantum discord

 \section{Accessible information and quantum discord}

 To gain a clear understanding on the distinction between classical and quantum information, we use the Holevo quantity in Eq. (\ref{eq:Holevo}) to gauge the information accessible via measurements on $X_f$.
 This information is limited by the type of measurement used.
-Because the QMI is invariant to how $J(\rho_{SX_f})$ and $\bar{\delta}(\rho_{SX_f})$ are assigned, the quantum discord, in turn, is required to be minimised over all measurement bases $\{M^X_j\}$ to avoid erroneous results.
-The POVM that fulfils this condition has been shown by Datta to be formulated using rank one projectors \cite{ADatta2008}.

-In order to realize the measurement in terms such projectors, we make use of the fact that both the sub-environments and pseudomodes\textemdash or fractions thereof\textemdash can collectively be mapped to a single qubit.
+Because the QMI is invariant to how $J(\rho_{SX_f})$ and $\bar{\delta}(\rho_{SX_f})$ are assigned, the quantum discord, in turn, is required to be minimized over all measurement bases $\{M^X_j\}$ to avoid erroneous results.
+The POVM that fulfils this condition has been shown by Datta to be formulated using rank-1 projectors \cite{ADatta2008}. \\ In order to realize the measurement in terms of such projectors, we make use of the fact that both the subenvironments and pseudomodes\textemdash or fractions thereof\textemdash can collectively be mapped to a single qubit.
 As stated in the main text, the ground state of the qubit is defined from the vacuum of $X_f$: $\ket{\widetilde{0}}_{X_f}=\ket{\{0\}}_{X_f}$, while the excited state $\ket{\widetilde{1}}_{X_f}$ is formed through Eqs. (\ref{eq:col_qubit_E}) and (\ref{eq:col_qubit_P}).
-Let us write the complete set of local orthogonal projectors in terms of the qubit states,
+Let us write the complete set of local orthogonal projectors in terms of the qubit states: